mlowery/emcee/README.md

         c3|yes
 ```

-Here's another but calling the example script in this project.
+Here's another but calling the example script in this project that has no stdout but saves content to per-context files.

 ```
 $ emcee run -c c1 -c c2 -c c3 -o none -- bash -c "example/run.sh"
-$ ll *-out
+$ ls *-out
 ```

 ### With Cluster Registry